flipdot/blinkenbottle/readme.md

 **Blinkenbottle** is a project based on an idea by [@phlmn] (https://github.com/orgs/flipdot/people/phlmn) & [@rbnis] (https://github.com/orgs/flipdot/people/rbnis).
 The original project was realised on an Arduino, with Fast-LED.
 I took the idea and implemented it on an ESP 8266, with MicroPython.
+Big κῦδος goes to [@malled] (https://github.com/malled2002) for all the support and tips whenever I had knots in my brain!
+Thank you!

 **_Instructions for rebuilding, you need:_**